Peter-Dagley/22AprEnable1_IMS/README.md

 To download Git Bash for your system, follow this link: https://git-scm.com/downloads

+To download the database software MySQL, follow this link: https://www.mysql.com/downloads/

 For development and testing purposes, please install Eclipse for Java developers by following this link: https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers

 ### Installing